RaviiAithal/emmetra_assignment/Assignment 3/README.md

 4. The output image will be displayed in a scrollable canvas.
 5. Click **Save Output** to save the processed HDR image as `output.jpg`.

+---
+## Challenges Faced

+We also tried to implement other algorithms such as `Debevac`, `Robertson` etc. Among all the algorithms, `fusion marten` gave comparatively better results.